 Alternatively, you could use Google's User Activity API to pull the data.
 The API Response will look like:

-cookies on their browser.
-This would delete their cookie’s ClientIDAlternatively you could use Google's User Deletion API and their ClientID/UserID to delete any data Google has on them.
+Alternatively you could use Google's User Deletion API and their ClientID/UserID to delete any data Google has on them.

 Without doing this step, Google would store that user's data for 26 months, violating the CCPA deletion request.
 So you must manually delete their data via one of these steps should they request it.